 Effective January 23, 2014, MasTec entered an employment agreement with George Pita relating to his becoming, effective January 1, 2014, the Company's EVP and CFO, which agreement was amended as of March 31, 2014, and remains in effect until terminated and provides that Mr. Pita will be paid an annual base salary, subject to Compensation Committee adjustment.
-Since 2014, Mr. Pita's salary has remained at \$450,000 but has been increased to \$481,500 effective March 19, 2017.
+Mr. Pita's salary was increased to \$495,945 effective March 19, 2018.
 The agreement also provides for an annual performance bonus of up to his base salary based on the achievement of goals established by the Compensation Committee, in its sole discretion.
 If Mr. Pita's employment is terminated other than for cause and he has not breached certain of his obligations set forth in the agreement, then his restricted stock and stock options that he currently has or may have in the future would continue to vest until they are fully vested, and all existing and future stock option grants will remain exercisable for the full term of the grant.
-The agreement further provides for change of control and termination payments as described above in "Potential Payments upon Change in Control and Termination of Employment as of December 31, 2016," on page 26.
+The agreement further provides for change of control and termination payments as described above in "Potential Payments upon Change in Control and Termination of Employment as of December 31, 2017," on page 24.
 Under certain circumstances, the change in control payment would be reduced to avoid triggering an excise tax on such benefits.
-The agreement also contains confidentiality, non-competition and non-solicitation provisions.
+The agreement also contains confidentiality, non-competition and non-solicitation provisions, compliance with which is a condition to receipt of certain amounts or benefits payable under the agreements.

 Effective March 31, 2014, MasTec entered an employment agreement with Alberto de Cardenas relating to his employment as EVP, General Counsel and Secretary, which agreement replaced his 2008 employment agreement.
 The agreement remains in force until terminated and provides that Mr. de Cardenas will be paid an annual salary, subject to Compensation Committee adjustment.
-Since 2014, Mr. de Cardenas' salary has remained at \$385,000, but has been increased to \$412,000 effective March 19, 2017.
+Mr. de Cardenas' salary was increased to \$424,360 effective March 19, 2018.
 The agreement also provides for an annual performance bonus of up to his base salary based on the achievement of goals established by the Compensation Committee, in its sole discretion.
 If Mr. de Cardenas' employment is terminated other than for cause and he has not breached certain of his obligations set forth in the agreement, then his restricted stock and stock options that he currently has or may have in the future would continue to vest until they are fully vested, and all existing and future stock option grants will remain exercisable for the full term of the grant.
-The Agreement further provides for change of control and termination payments as described above in "Potential Payments upon Change in Control and Termination of Employment as of December 31, 2016," on page 26.
+The Agreement further provides for change of control and termination payments as described above in "Potential Payments upon Change in Control and Termination of Employment as of December 31, 2017," on page 24.
 Under certain circumstances, the change in control payment would be reduced to avoid triggering an excise tax on such benefits.
-The agreement also contains confidentiality, non-competition and non-solicitation provisions.
+The agreement also contains confidentiality, non-competition and non-solicitation provisions, compliance with which is a condition to receipt of certain amounts or benefits payable under the agreements.